Applications are closed. The next call will open in February 2017.

 What is NSI New Voices?

-NSI New Voices is a culturally-sensitive training course that exposes young Aboriginal people aged 18-35 to a variety of creative and challenging employment opportunities in the film and television industry.
+NSI New Voices is a culturally-sensitive training course that exposes young Indigenous people aged 18-35 to a variety of creative and challenging employment opportunities in film, TV and digital media.

 NSI New Voices grads have had a variety of successes: